Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 “It is the height of irrationality to postulate an infinite number of universes never causally connected with each other, merely to avoid the hypothesis of theism.
 Given that… a theory is simpler the fewer entities it postulated, it is far simpler to postulate God than an infinite number of universes, each different from each other.”[x]

 Secondly, it’s crucial to understand that neither inflationary cosmology nor string theory fully tackles the fine-tuning conundrum.
-To address two types of fine-tuning, a multiverse solution necessitates the acceptance of two different universe-generating mechanisms.
+To address two types of fine-tuning, a multiverse solution requires the acceptance of two different universe-generating mechanisms.
 While inflationary cosmology could theoretically account for the fine-tuning of the universe’s initial conditions, it falls short of explaining the origin of the fine-tuning of the laws and constants of physics.
 As I have understood, this is because the inflation field operates consistently with the same laws of physics across its expansive space.
 As it spawns new bubble universes, these offshoots retain the same laws and constants, with only the configurations of mass-energy being novel.
 On the other hand, string theory could potentially clarify the fine-tuning of the laws and constants of physics, but in most models, it fails to generate multiple sets of initial conditions corresponding to each choice of physical laws.
 This implies that to conceive a multiverse theory capable of addressing both types of fine-tuning, physicists must speculate on two distinct types of universe-generating mechanisms working in tandem, one rooted in string theory and the other in inflationary cosmology.
-This requirement has led many theoretical physicists to adopt a hybrid multiverse model called the “inflationary string landscape model.”
+This has led many theoretical physicists to adopt a hybrid multiverse model called the “inflationary string landscape model.”
+While this approach could theoretically explain the fine-tuning phenomena, it introduces what philosophers call a “bloated ontology,” postulating a vast number of purely speculative and abstract entities for which we lack direct evidence.

-It should be noted that scientists are deeply divided over multiverse theories.
+It should be noted that scientists are sharply divided over multiverse theories.
 Several eminent physicists, including Sir Roger Penrose, Avi Loeb, and Paul Steinhardt have dismissed multiverse inflationary cosmology.
 Penrose criticises it for the fine-tuning problems.
 Loeb challenges the theory’s lack of falsifiability, arguing that it cannot be empirically tested or verified, thereby questioning its scientific validity.
 Steinhardt, originally a proponent of the inflationary model, now disputes its predictability and testability, concerned that its adaptability to various observations makes it unscientifically irrefutable.

 “I would not even be prepared to call string theory a ‘theory,’ rather a ‘model,’ or not even that: just a hunch.
 After all, a theory should come with instructions on how… to identify the things one wishes to describe, in our case, the elementary particles, and one should, at least in principle, be able to formulate the rules for calculating the properties of these particles, and how to make new predictions for them.
 Imagine that I give you a chair, while explaining that the legs are missing, and that the seat, back, and armrests will be delivered soon.
 Whatever I gave you, can I still call it a chair?”[xi]